Pwd9000-ML/GenAI-IaC-Demo/docs/guidelines/github-repo.md

 - **Track Issues and Bugs**: Monitor issues and bugs, and manage the process of resolving them.
 - **Track Feature Requests**: Keep track of feature requests and manage the process of implementing them.
-- **Plan and Prioritize Work**: Organize and prioritize tasks, and manage the process of completing them.
+- **Plan and prioritise Work**: Organize and prioritise tasks, and manage the process of completing them.
 - **Manage Releases**: Oversee releases and track the progress of work through **[milestones](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/viewing-your-milestones-progress?wt.mc_id=DT-MVP-5004771)**.
 - **Collaborate and Communicate**: Enhance collaboration and communication within the team, improving the quality and security of our code.
 - **Labeling**: Use labels to categorize issues, making it easier to manage and track them (e.g., `bug`, `enhancement`, `help wanted`).

 For more information on issue tracking and project boards and how to use them effectively, refer to the official [GitHub issue tracking documentation](https://docs.github.com/en/issues?wt.mc_id=DT-MVP-5004771) and [GitHub projects documentation](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects?wt.mc_id=DT-MVP-5004771).

-By leveraging GitHub's issue tracking and project management tools, Contoso ensures that our development processes are organized, efficient, and conducive to effective collaboration.
+By leveraging GitHub's issue tracking and project management tools, Contoso ensures that our development processes are organised, efficient, and conducive to effective collaboration.

 ---

-## Tip 10: Utilize GitHub Security Features at Contoso
+## Tip 10: utilise GitHub Security Features at Contoso

-At Contoso, we prioritize the security of our codebase.
+At Contoso, we prioritise the security of our codebase.
 GitHub provides a range of security features that can help us identify and fix security vulnerabilities, and proactively protect our code from security threats and leaks.
 These features are essential for maintaining a secure and robust codebase.

 Here are some key GitHub security features we use at Contoso: